csye7125-fall2023-group05/tf-helm/README.md

 - (Optional) Install `istioctl`:

+> \[!NOTE]\
-> NOTE: We will use this tool to analyze namespaces and to verify if the pods have been injected with Istio sidecar pods
+> We will use this tool to analyze namespaces and to verify if the pods have been injected with Istio sidecar pods

 ```bash
 brew install istioctl